adityajaiswal094/Ad_Campaign_Backend/README.md

-# Zocket Assignment Backend
+# Ad-Campaign Creator Backend

 ## About this application

-This Node.js application serves as the backend server for the zocket assignment frontend application.
+This Node.js application serves as the backend server for the ad-campaign creator frontend application.
 Make sure to keep this project running or else the frontend application won't work.

 ## Getting Started